sheddyranking/Geopatial_Analysis/README.md

 #### Problem Statement =>  Analyse  'Approx. Cost  of 2 People' vs 'ratiing' Find out some Relationship.

-use `Scatterplot` to find out there relationship and and apply `hue` over the `online_order` to come with a conslusion over the tap_rated restaurants that accept online_order.
+use `Scatterplot` to find out there relationship and and apply `hue` over the `online_order` to come with a conslusion over the top_rated restaurants that accept online_order.

 ![Appro_2_peop_vs_rate](https://user-images.githubusercontent.com/42388234/160212076-c3fb93c0-76d7-4af9-afb5-103d69aad1c9.png)